‘Next Top Model’ Scout Allegedly Flew 12-Year-Old Triplets To Jeffrey Epstein As ‘Birthday Gift,’ Report Says

 As The Daily Mail noted, the allegations come from Epstein accuser Virginia Roberts Giuffre, who has claimed that Epstein and girlfriend girlfriend Ghislane Maxwell recruited her to be a sex slave when she was 15 years old.

-As report noted, Giuffre made another accusation in a civil lawsuit filed in 2015.
+As the report noted, Giuffre made another accusation in a civil lawsuit filed in 2015.
 She claimed that longtime Epstein friend Jean-Luc Brunel, a well-known modeling scout, had flown in three young girls — believed to be adolescent sisters — as a gift to the billionaire.

 “Jeffrey bragged after he met them that they were 12-year-olds and flown over from France because they’re really poor over there, and their parents needed the money or whatever the case is and they were absolutely free to stay and flew out,” Giuffre said.